i-RIC/gui_user_manual/source/03/03_09_03_gridcreatingcond.rst

 **Description**: Imports a grid creating condition.

+Grid creating condition can be imported from the file formats below:

+* iRIC grid creating condition file (\*.igcc)

 When you select [Grid Creating Condition], the [Select file to import] dialog (:numref:`image_select_file_to_import_dialog_for_gridcreatingcond`) will open.
 Select the file you want to import and click on [Open].